artseyio/qmk-artsey/DEVELOPMENT.md

 # PIMORONI_RGBW the rgb code for the pimoroni trackball at startup if no user values set. default: 255,255,255 (white)
 # TAPPING_TERM the timeout for tap dances (40% artsey only). in miliseconds ; default: 200
 # COMBO_TERM the timeout for combos (all artsey variations). in miliseconds ; default 300
+# ONESHOT_TAP_TOGGLE the number of times to tap to toggle a one shot key ; default 5
+# ONESHOT_TIMEOUT the length of time a one shot key is active for. in miliseconds ; default 1500
 # ENCODER_ENABLE whether or not to include encoder support. default: no ; uses just over 1k of rom space which is quite large
 # RGBLIGHT_ENABLE whether or not to turn on some underglow features. default: no ; uses a TON of rom space and we need a lot for 40% artsey to work
 qmk -v compile -e ARTSEY_SIZE=[std|big|40p] \